gRastello/lt/README.md

 # lt
 Spaced repetition shell scripts based on the SM2 algorithm (it's old but it works (for me)).
+Now with an ncurses interface as well.

+## Dependencies
+Everything should be installed on your Linux distro of choice and if not you'll surely find them in your repositories.

+* bash
+* bc
+* dialog

 ## Usage

+**THE SECTION BELOW ARE MEANT FOR THE lt FILE, INSTRUCTIONS ON HOW TO USE THE nclt FILE ARE BELOW (and btw you should use that)**

 Clone this repository, write your flashcards then simply run `./lt <deck>` to study flashcards in `<deck>`.
 Files containing flashcards (decks) must have the following structure: